tst-race/race-docs/race-developer-guide.md

 * **Deployment**: A set of artifacts and parameters instantiated as a network of RACE nodes
 * **Bootstrapping**: The secure, anonymous process by which a node joins a RACE network some time after network deployment
 * **Introduction**: Process by which a trusted RACE node introduces a new node into a RACE network in a secure, anonymous fashion.
 This is part of the bootstrapping process.
+* **Epoch Switching**: Shuffle active servers to spread out concentrations of corruptions, and swap in previously inactive (less likely to be corrupted) servers
+TODO: do we mention/cover epoch switching in this document?
+Or does it go in the user guide?
+Or should this be managed by the performs entirely?
+Not sure it makes sense to have Core initiate the epoch commands...as the servers themselves should be able to self-govern.
 * **Oblivious routing**: The act of RACE servers routing messages from one node to another without discovering the origin or destination of each message
 * **MPC**: Multi-Party Computation
+*
+* TODO: others

 <br></br>